-Collagen Replacement Therapy, often dubbed in the popular press as the liquid facelift, represents an exciting new option for the signs of facial ageing.
+Collagen Replacement Therapy, often dubbed in the popular press as the liquid facelift, represents an exciting new option for the signs of facial aging.
 Lines, wrinkles and sunken cheeks can all be improved and corrected with this unique procedure.

-Collagen Replacement Therapy - The liquid Facelift.
+Collagen Replacement Therapy – The Liquid Facelift.

-One of the subtle things that happen to most people as they age is a progressive loss in facial volume due to weakening of the facial muscles, fat loss in the cheek area and reduced firmness of the overlying skin.
-This can lead to the loss of the natural youthful curves of the face resulting in the ageing appearance of sunken cheeks.
+One of the subtle things that happen to most people as they age is a progressive loss in facial volume due to the weakening of the facial muscles, fat loss in the cheek area and reduced firmness of the overlying skin.
+This can lead to the loss of the natural youthful curves of the face resulting in the aging appearance of sunken cheeks.

 Surgeons have used people’s own fat – taken from other parts of their body and carefully injected into the face to help restore a smoother more youthful contour.
 Collagen Replacement Therapy now provides a new option that, in many situations, is an even better option than fat transfer for those people looking to not only restore facial volume but improve lines and wrinkles in the skin.